Sunday, September 27, 2020

 4. OVERALL FEELING

-The alternate judge in a category is called if one of the primary judges is unable to serve to completion for some reason.
-The alternate will be asked to read and evaluate only the portion of the category's entries that the primary judge was unable to get to.
+The alternate judge in a category is called if one of the primary judges is unable to serve to completion.
+The alternate will be asked to read and evaluate only the entries that the primary judge was unable to assess.

 March 31 is reserved for the Coordinator to verify the outcome of scoring.
 For each Derringer category, the five stories with the highest averages become the Finalists.

-On April 1, the Coordinator announces the Finalists on Shortmystery and announces them publicly here on the blog.
+On April 1, the Coordinator announces the Finalists on the SMFS Groups.io discussion board and announces them publicly on SMFS’s blog.

 On April 1, the Coordinator uploads the finalist manuscripts to Shortmystery's Files section and creates polls to conduct the vote.
-All members who join prior to January 1 of the current year are eligible to vote.
-Members who join between January 1 and April 30 cannot participate in the Derringer judging or voting process.
+All members who join prior to January 1 of 2024 are eligible to vote.
+Members who join between January 1 and April 30 of 2024 cannot participate in the Derringer judging or voting process.
 During the month of April, these Members may read the finalist manuscripts, but will not be able to vote or post to the SMFS list.

 April 30 is reserved for the Coordinator to verify the poll results and prepare the announcement of winners.
 The Coordinator then deletes the manuscripts from Shortmystery's Files section.